DeSantis seeks to distance himself from Trump on Jan. 6

 Florida Gov. Ron DeSantis (R) has made moves in recent days to distance himself from Donald Trump over the 2020 election as the former president faces charges over his involvement in the Jan.
 6 Capitol riot.

-In an interview with NBC News on Monday, DeSantis said “of course” Trump lost in 2020 and said President Biden is the legitimate president.
+In an interview with NBC News on Monday, DeSantis said “of course” Trump lost in 2020 and that President Biden is the legitimate president.

 “Whoever puts their hand on the Bible on Jan.
 20 every four years is the winner,” DeSantis said.